Updated April 2026

 Geographic exposure

-Businesses with US customers or data may face higher premiums due to the US litigation environment.
+Businesses with US customers or data may face higher premiums due to the more litigious US legal environment.

 ☁️